Libres-coder/ParseFlow/examples/README.md

-﻿# Examples 目录
+# ParseFlow Examples

+This directory contains comprehensive examples demonstrating how to use ParseFlow in various scenarios.

-## 📚 示例代码说明
+## 📚 Available Examples

-此目录包含 ParseFlow 的使用示例，展示如何：

-- 直接使用 PDF Parser 核心库
-- 通过 MCP 客户端调用 ParseFlow

-## 📋 文件列表

-### 1. basic-usage.ts
+### 1. Basic Usage (`basic-usage/`)

-**PDF Parser 核心库使用示例**

-展示如何：

-- ✅ 创建 PDFParser 实例
-- ✅ 提取文本（完整、单页、范围）
+Simple examples for getting started with parseflow-core.

+**Examples:**
+- `extract-text.js` - Extract text from PDF files
-- ✅ 获取 PDF 元数据
+- `get-metadata.js` - Get PDF metadata and information
+- `search-pdf.js` - Search for keywords in PDFs

+**Usage:**
 - ✅ 搜索关键词
 - ✅ 使用不同的提取策略